Canon G7 X Mark II vs Sony A7 III

 It is notable that the A7 III has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The G7X Mark II does not feature such a mic input.

-Both the G7X Mark II and the A7 III are recent models that are part of the current product line-up.
-The G7X Mark II replaced the earlier Canon G7 X, while the A7 III followed on from the Sony A7 II.
+The A7 III is a recent model that features in the current product line-up of Sony.
+In contrast, the G7X Mark II has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the G7X Mark II was succeeded by the Canon G7 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon G7 X Mark II or the Sony A7 III – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon PowerShot G7 X Mark II: